cran/knitrBootstrap/README.md

 * [Styles](#styles)

 ## Features ##
-* Automatic table of contents constructed from h1-4 tags using [tocify] and styled with [meny].
+* Automatic table of contents constructed from h1-4 tags using [tocify], configurable both fixed onscreen and offscreen using [meny].
-* Images are automatically centered, thumbnailed and lightboxed using [fancybox]
+* Images are automatically centered, thumbnailed and lightboxed using [magnific popup].
-* Style with themes from [bootswatch], optionally including a style switch.
+* Style with themes from [bootswatch], optionally including a dynamic style switch.
-* Code blocks automatically highlighted using [highlight.js], optionally including a style switch.
+* Code blocks automatically highlighted using [highlight.js], optionally including a dynamic style switch.
 * Code/Output block and plot visibility can be toggled with a mouse click
   * Globally
   * Per language